Generic Name: pramlintide (PRAM-lin-tide)

 Brand Name: Symlin

 Symlin vial is used along with insulin.
 It may increase the risk of severe low blood sugar caused by insulin.
 The risk may be higher in patients with type 1 diabetes.
 If this occurs, it is seen within 3 hours after an injection of Symlin vial.
-Use caution if you will be driving or performing other possibly unsafe tasks.
-Be sure you understand how to use Symlin vial and how to recognize low blood sugar.
+Do not drive, use heavy machinery, or do other tasks or actions that could be unsafe until you know the effects of this drug on your blood sugar.
+If very low blood sugar happens while you are doing any of these things, very bad injuries or death may happen.
 Discuss any questions or concerns with your health care provider.

 Symlin vial is used for:

 Treating diabetes in certain patients who also use insulin.

 Symlin vial is an amylin analog.
 It works by slowing down food digestion.
 This prevents blood sugar from rising as quickly after you eat.
 It may also help you feel full faster.